 The edges of the consumers have been modified as well.
 The channel is used with a question mark (?) after the channel name, indicating that the consumers receive over the channel.
-The received value, which is available as the ? variable in the update, is directly assigned to the nr variable of the consumer.
+The received value, which is available as the ? variable in the update, is directly added to the nrs list of the consumer.